j19sch/j19sch.github.io/posts/2023/20230807-what-is-a-scrum-master.md

 > As I [Ken Schwaber] ran the daily Scrums for the PNP team, it became apparent that I was fulfilling a management job.
 I blocked interference, allowed the team to keep focused, removed impediments and helped the team reach decisions quickly.
 This was a radical change, a flip to what management had previously done.
 The team figured out how to do what it had committed to do.
 Management's new and primary job was to maximize the team's productivity, to be there to help it do the best it could. *(p 7)*

-While I believe that few people these days would describe the scrum master role as a management one, I do hope that most people would agree that the description above captures things a good manager should do.[^1] Which leads to an interesting question: where do the responsibilities of scrum masters end and the responsibilities of team leads and engineering managers start?
+While I believe that few people these days would describe the scrum master role as a management one, I do hope that most people would agree that the description above captures things a good manager should do.[^1] Which leads to an interesting question: where do the responsibilities of a scrum master end and the responsibilities of a team leads and/or engineering manager start?

 [^1]: I highly recommend Johanna Rothman's *"[Modern Management Made Easy](https://www.jrothman.com/modern-management-made-easy-a-three-volume-set/)"*-series if you want to learn more about this style of management.